Helen Kane: Kane v. Fleischer

 In 1930, Fleischer Studios animators introduced what was alleged to be a caricature of Helen Kane, with droopy dog ears and a squeaky singing voice, in the Talkartoons cartoon Dizzy Dishes.
 "Betty Boop", as the character was later dubbed, soon became popular and the star of her own cartoons.
 In 1932, Betty Boop was changed into a human, the long dog ears becoming hoop earrings.

-In 1932, Kane filed a lawsuit against Max Fleischer and Paramount for damages of $250,000 (equivalent to $4.7 million in 2020), alleging infringement, unfair competition and exploitation of her personality and image.
+In May 1932, Kane filed a lawsuit against Max Fleischer and Paramount for damages of $250,000 (equal to $ today), alleging infringement, unfair competition and exploitation of her personality and image.
 Before his death, cartoonist Grim Natwick admitted he had designed a young girl based upon a photo of Kane.
 Margie Hines, Mae Questel, Bonnie Poe, Little Ann Little, and Kate Wright provided the voice for Betty Boop.
 They had all taken part in a 1929 Paramount contest, which was a search for Helen Kane impersonators.